 Professional Development Funds

-Brown Univesrity has strict regulations about reimbursements, and we must comply with all the rules.
+Brown University has strict regulations about reimbursements, and we must comply with all the rules.
 Please be patient about the difficulties and meet all our requests for information.
-All funds operate as reimbursements - first you spend money, then Brown returns it.
+All funds operate as reimbursements – first you spend money, then Brown returns it.
 Receipts showing payment are required for all reimbursements.
-To request use of funds students must complete Professional Development Reimbursement Request Form and submit receipts showing payment of all approved reimbursable expenses to Sabina Griffin within 30 days after the payment date or end of travel to allow time for processing.
+To request use of professional development funds students must complete Professional Development Reimbursement Request Form and submit receipts showing payment of all approved reimbursable expenses to Sabina Griffin within 30 days after the payment date or end of travel to allow time for processing.
 Examples of eligible travel expenses: air/train/ground transportation, per mile reimbursement for personal car use, lodging, and conference registration fee.
-Students should use a per-diem calculation if they need to cover daily living expenses during conference travel.
-Receipts under $20 are not eligible for reimbursement.
-Receipts older than 60 days will be processed through payroll and taxed as income (per Controller's policy).
-Question about approved use of conference funds should be directed to Maj Kargbo.
+Students should use a per-diem calculation if they need reimbursement for daily living expenses during conference travel.
+Receipts under $20 are not eligible for reimbursements.
+Receipts older than 60 days cannot be reimbursed.

 External Support for Travel